Mon – Fri 9:00 – 17.00

 If the other parent refuses to return your child, you have a limited window to file papers with the court.

-The court is authorized to hold a hearing, during which it will determine if the other parent has broken any Nevada laws that may have harmed the child or interfered with the legal custodial rights of one parent.
+The court is authorized to hold a hearing, during which it will determine if the other parent has broken any Nevada divorce laws that may have harmed the child or interfered with the legal custodial rights of one parent.

 A judge will decide the best course of action and who to award temporary custody over.
 This document is now the go-to for families to determine what happens when, who has custody of the child, and who can decide on their behalf.